mglo196/module-7-challenge/README.md

 * Include a video of the typical user flow through your application.
 This includes views of the prompts and the responses after their selection.

+* Refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.

 * Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
 This is how you will communicate to potential employers or other developers in the future what you built and why, and to show how it works.

-* Refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) to an external site on the Full-Stack Blog for additional guidance on creating a video.

 ## Grading Requirements

->**Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
+> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following:
 >
->* A repository that has no code
+> * A repository that has no code
 >
->* A repository that includes a unique name but nothing else
+> * A repository that includes a unique name but nothing else
 >
->* A repository that includes only a README file but nothing else
+> * A repository that includes only a README file but nothing else
 >
->* A repository that only includes starter code
+> * A repository that only includes starter code

 This Challenge is graded based on the following criteria:

 ### Deliverables: 20%

 * A sample README generated using the application must be submitted.

 * Your GitHub repository containing your application code.

 ### Walkthrough Video: 27%

-* A walkthrough video that demonstrates the functionality of the README generator must be submitted and a link to the video should be included in your README file.
+* A walkthrough video that demonstrates the functionality of the README generator must be submitted, and a link to the video should be included in your README file.

 * The walkthrough video must demonstrate how a user would invoke the application from the command line.